+Display hinges The display hinges allow the display panel to be positioned at a variety of easy-to-view angles.
 Keyboard The keyboard contains character keys, control keys, function keys, and special Windows keys, providing all the functionality of a full-size keyboard.
 Refer to the The Keyboard section for details.
 Touch Pad The Touch Pad located in the palm rest is used to control the movement of the on-screen pointer.
 To use the Touch Pad, simply touch and move your fingertip across it in the direction you want the on-screen pointer to go.

-Touch Pad control buttons The two buttons located on the bottom of the Touch Pad are used like the buttons on a standard mouse.
-Press the left button to select a menu item or to manipulate text or graphics designated by the pointer, and press the right button to display a menu or other function depending on the software you are using.
+Touch Pad control buttonsThe two buttons below the Touch Pad are used like the buttons on a standard mouse.
+Press the left button to select a menu item or to manipulate text or graphics designated by the pointer, and press the right button to display a menu or other using.